 Network Security Engineer

-Why you should hire a network security engineer: Network security engineers work to ensure that IT network systems are built and maintained with adequate security considerations.
-People in this role leverage their computer science and IT networking expertise to ensure that networks stay safe from cyber threats while expanding to meet the business needs of an organization.
+Why you should hire a network security engineer: According to IBM, the average cost of a data breach in 2023 was over $4 million, a 15% increase from 2020.
+Network security engineers role leverage their computer science and IT networking expertise to ensure that networks stay safe from cyber threats while expanding to meet the business needs of an organization.

 The role: Security architects are cybersecurity professionals who preside over the general design and implementation of an organization’s security infrastructure.
 Security architects help to implement an organization’s security strategy through the development and deployment of new security policies, procedures, and systems designs.